strohne/Facepager/src/readme.txt

 	Alternatively install Python2 with brew
 	(might not work with PySide1 or Qt4)
 	$ brew install python@2

-	Add new Python to Path:
 	$ export PATH="/usr/local/opt/python@2/libexec/bin:$PATH"

 2. Install PySide, type in terminal:

-	We need qt4, which is not easy to install, see https://github.com/cartr/homebrew-qt4

-	$ brew tap cartr/qt4
-	$ brew tap-pin cartr/qt4
-	$ brew install qt@4
-	$ brew install qt-webkit@2.3

 	Install PySide v 1.2.2. because this one has QWebkit pip install -U PySide==1.2.2